Human-Centered Practices

 Human-Centered Practices are tools, skills, and practices that help us build relationships so we can work together across our differences.
 They are personal and professional development, team building, and the foundation for cultural transformation and organizational change.

-These practices are essential to collaborating on your organization’s goals, including strategic planning, clarifying your values, change management, hiring, training, enhancing wellbeing, performance management, developing your leaders, working on DEI initiatives, and more.
+These practices are essential to collaborating on your organization’s goals, including strategic planning, clarifying your values, change management, hiring, training, enhancing wellbeing, performance management, developing your leaders, and more.

 “The sessions and learning with Leverage to Lead helped me shift my thinking.
 I broke out of the mold of what I believed corporate life had to be.
 I know now it can be engaging, full of care for your teammates, and about putting the person before the work.
 It’s reversing what we’ve all been taught to believe, and it makes teamwork so much better.